stadust/demonlist-guidelines/220_eligibility/000_videos.md

 It should be noted that players who mistakenly exit the level midway through an attempt are *still eligible to submit a record as if they had died at the percentage they reached*.
 This guideline also applies to players that pause the game with the "Hide Pause Menu" hack enabled, as this hack is not allowed for list records.
 A run is also eligible for a record if it was achieved with a single attempt from 0% in Practice Mode.

+## 2-Player Levels

+In order to verify that records were achieved by a single player, levels using the 2-player gamemode **require a handcam showing both inputs** to be present throughout the record.
+This handcam must be present in the raw footage but may be excluded from the public video.

 </div>